 The DaVinci product lineup includes a solution for every home:

-Manufacturers have created asphalt shingles that imitate the look of wood and slate.
+Manufacturers have created asphalt shingles that imitate the look of wood and slate while improving the durability.

 Although these terms are used interchangeably, most roof shingles used today are technically known as asphalt fiberglass shingles.
 The fiberglass mat embedded in the shingle provides an extra measure of strength and tear resistance.